extremelogic-ph/post_medium/README.md

 ## Prerequisites

-1. Java Development Kit (JDK) 8 or higher.
-You can download it [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+1. Java Development Kit (JDK) 17 or higher.
+You can download it [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
 2. An IDE such as IntelliJ IDEA or Eclipse, or a simple text editor if you're comfortable working from the command line.
 3. A Medium account with a valid Integration Token.
 You can get this by [Creating a new integration](https://medium.com/me/settings/security) within your Medium settings.
 See integration tokens.
 4. Your Medium author ID.
 This is the unique identifier associated with your Medium account.

 ## Setup

-1. Clone the PostMedium repository from GitHub.
-(The repository link will be available soon)
+1. Clone the PostMedium repository from GitHub. [post medium](https://github.com/extremelogic-ph/post_medium)
 2. Open the project in your preferred IDE.
 3. Update `application.yaml` file located in `./resources` directory with your Medium account's `integration-token`, `author-id`, and other necessary details.
 The file should look like this: